christophervoigt/blog/src/content/blog/outgrowing-tailwind.md

 ## Before you raise your pitchforks

-> "But Chris, you can configure tailwind to use the auto-fill layout that you want!
-That's not a tailwind problem!"
+> But Chris, you can configure tailwind to use auto-fill layout, if you want!
+That's not a tailwind problem!

 Yes, that's true.
 It's not a problem with tailwind per se.
 And I don't want to argue that you should stop using it in your projects.